nus-cs2113-AY2324S2/ip/docs/README.md

 > :information_source: **Notes about the command format:**
 >
-> - Words in `UPPER_CASE` are the parameters to be supplied by the user.
+> - Words in `UPPER_CASE` are the parameters that must be supplied by the user.
+These parameters CANNOT be left empty.
 >   e.g., in `todo DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `todo borrow book`.
 >
 > - Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, and `bye`) will be ignored.